-When I was six years old my parents sent me to Cairo, Egypt to visit my grandmother.
-What I did not know, is that I was also going to have my tonsils removed!
-I remember waking up from the anaesthetic, being carried into my bed and later given a large bowl of ice cream to expedite the healing.
+I was six years old when my parents sent me to Cairo, Egypt to visit my grandmother.
+What I did not know, is that I was also going to have my tonsils removed.
+I was carried into my bed, and later given a large bowl of ice cream.
 “Nice” I thought!
-It was also the time when I first visited the Egyptian Museum and the Pyramids at Giza for the first time.
+It was during that stay, that I first visited the Egyptian Museum and the Pyramids at Giza.

 As a child, the pyramids seemed doubly enormous.
 All I thought about was “how would you climb up the pyramid?”
 Each stone seemed as high as I was tall.
 Luckily grandma took me around in a taxi, but my eyes remained fixed at the peak.
 We went around the pyramids in the taxi, several times at my request – struck me then how each side of the pyramid stood against a completely different background; and how the vista changed respectively with each side as we toured around.

 In my early teenage hood, I ventured inside the big pyramid on a guided tour.
 I stopped at about one-third up from the top and waited for others as they tried to climb their way to the top.
 I was impressed then by our tour guide, who was one of the few people perhaps who had ever climbed all the way to the top of the pyramid and down in a record time of 5 minutes.
 “What a national hero” I thought.
 However, as I waited for the group to return, I could not stop wondering about what was the view like from the apex.
 I closed my eyes, and imagined what I would see.